Home | About Us | Testimonials | Privacy | Affiliates | FAQ Bookmark Us | Tell a Friend

 As you'll see, there's a growing body of clinical evidence that shows that increased protein intake helps stave off hunger, aids in weight loss, and helps build and/or protect lean body mass, or muscle.

-For instance, if you're looking to lose weight, you'll be interested to learn that recent studies indicate protein actually increases post-meal thermogenisis, or fat burning (see Journal of the American College of Nutrition, Vol. 21, No. 1, 55-61 2002).
+If you’re looking to lose weight, you’ll be interested to learn that recent studies indicate protein actually increases post-meal thermogenesis, or fat burning (see Journal of the American College of Nutrition, Vol. 21, No. 1, 55-61 2002).

 Research also shows that dieters who obtain a larger percentage of their calories from protein (as opposed to those obtaining a greater percentage from carbs), tend to lose more fat, and less lean muscle mass (see Metabolism 43 (12):1481-7., 1994).